yuanyao366/PRP/README.md

 ### License
 This project is released under the [Apache 2.0 license](LICENSE).
 ### Citation
-Please cite the following paper if you feel RSPNet useful to your research
+Please cite the following paper if you feel PRP useful to your research
 ```
 @InProceedings{Yao_2020_CVPR,
 author = {Yao, Yuan and Liu, Chang and Luo, Dezhao and Zhou, Yu and Ye, Qixiang},